Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Challenges and Opportunities

-In the real-world deployment, the prevalence of the IoT devices also poses an attractive target for adversaries seeking to launch attacks, such as phishing, identity theft, and distributed denial of service (DDoS).
+In practical deployment, IoT devices are attractive targets for adversaries seeking to launch attacks such as phishing, identity theft, and distributed denial of service (DDoS).
+With the expansion of the IoT networks, the potential traffic volume of IoT-based DDoS attacks is reaching unprecedented levels, as witnessed during the Mirai botnet attack leveraging infected webcams and home routers.
+Attacks through the Internet have raised awareness of the need for IoT risk assessment and security, e.g., in fields such as healthcare.
 Even though these attacks could be easily defended by installing security patches, many IoT devices lack the requisite computation resources to do so.
-It is crucial for the IoT system to detect the malicious or broken IoT devices that will ruin the model training with limited resource.
+Moreover, within a cross-device system setting, it is difficult to identify whether the coming participant is malicious or not before it joins the system.
+Therefore, it is crucial for the IoT system to detect malicious or broken IoT devices that will ruin the model training with limited resources.
 To address this challenge, one of the promising directions is to implement a lightweight security protocol in the IoT system for the detection of broken and malicious devices.
-For example, SecWIR \cite{secwir2020mobisys} is proposed as a framework for securing the smart IoT communications via Wi-Fi routers with embedded intelligence for the home-based IoT system.
+With the distributed nature, FL can offer an alternative approach for IoT cybersecurity by protecting the system from malicious attacks as close as possible to the IoT devices.
+DIoT \cite{diot} is the first system to employ an FL approach to anomaly-detection-based intrusion detection in gateways to IoT devices without centralizing the on-device data, where it demonstrates the efficacy of federated learning in detecting a wider range of attack types occurring at multiple devices.